hazelcast/hazelcast-python-client/docs/getting_started_asyncio.rst

 Creating and Starting Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Asyncio client specific public API is exposed in the ``hazelcast.asyncio`` package.
+The asyncio client-specific public API is exposed in the ``hazelcast.asyncio`` package.
 Call the ``create_and_start`` method of the ``HazelcastClient`` class to create an instance and connect it to the cluster.

 .. code:: python